 Researchers within Google, our own research team, and many others are just realizing how grand the scope is for emotional intelligence skills and why it’s become increasingly important to assess the EQ of leaders and contributors in an organization.
 It’s a bold statement, but researchers are practically unanimous in finding that emotional intelligence skills are a greater indicator of organizational and personal success than IQ.
 This of course assumes these individuals possess a minimum baseline IQ.

 When taking an Emotional Intelligence Assessment, it’s important to know how valid your scores are.
 For this reason, BlueEQ’s Emotional Intelligence Assessment has by far the highest validation scores in the industry.

-After years of research and testing, Dr. Timothy R. Clark, PhD and his team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.
+After years of trial and testing, the team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.

 The BlueEQ™ Assessment is a reliable and valid tool that accurately measures emotional intelligence.
 Further, it provides practical application for personal growth and career development.
 From seasoned professionals to new managers and entry-level employees, everyone benefits from understanding and improving emotional intelligence competencies.